Addison (album): Promotion

 On April 12, 2025, the singer made a surprise appearance at Arca's Coachella 2025 set.
 During a performance of their collaboration "Arcamarine", Rae teased the album release date by flashing her pink underwear from Victoria's Secret with "June 6" written on them.
 Rae revealed the album title and the artwork on April 23.
-She further promoted the album by posing in reference to a photograph of Lindsay Lohan in court for violating the probation orders for her 2007 drinking charge, changing the words "fuck you" written on Lohan's nail to "June 6" to reference the album's release date.
+She further promoted the album by posing in reference to a photograph of Lindsay Lohan in court for violating the probation orders for her 2007 drinking charge, changing the words from "fuck you" written on Lohan's nail to "June 6" to reference the album's release date.
 This image of Rae was shared on the Instagram page of celebrity manicurist Natalie Minerva.
 The album consists of twelve tracks.
 The album tracklist was revealed through billboards across the world displaying song titles or lyrics, while the track order was revealed on May 21.
 On May 27, Rae revealed the album trailer, which serves as a reintroduction to the singer.
 On June 4, Rae teased the music video for the tenth track from the album, "Times Like These", and released it on June 6.

-The New York Times then reported that the album would have videos for every song.
+In an interview with The New York Times, Lexee Smith, who was Rae's former creative partner, then reported that the album would have videos for every song on the album, making it a visual album.
+But to date, it has been noticed that 4 of those 10 music videos, particularly New York, Money is Everything, Summer Forever, and In The Rain have been rumored to be scrapped due to a rift between the two, resulting in Rae deleting the teasers for the upcoming music videos.